Welcome to the Foodies100 Primer

 YouTube Views: If your account has a YouTube account associated with it, we will look at how many views your channel has received, per video, over the past month.

-Once we have collected all nine pieces of data for every blog, the site starts calculating your score.
+Once we have collected all eight pieces of data for every blog, the site starts calculating your score.

 For each metric, we will rank all the blogs in the community, and allocate points.
 So for example, the blog with the lowest number of Twitter followers will score 1 point, the next lowest will score 2 points, and so on.
 If two or more blogs tie, they will receive the same number of points.

-We do the same thing for every metric – page impressions, unique users, Twitter followers, Instagram followers, YouTube views, inlinks, new links, SEM score and Klout score.
+We do the same thing for every metric – page impressions, unique users, Twitter followers, Instagram followers, YouTube views, inlinks, new links, and SEM score.
 At the end of this process, everyone has 9 different scores.

 WHY DOES MY BLOG MOVE UP/DOWN?